HituziANDO/kamome/README.md

 #### Manual Installation

-1. Drag & drop kamome.framework into your Xcode project
+1. Drag & drop kamome.xcframework into your Xcode project
 1. Click General tab in your target
-1. In Frameworks, Libraries, and Embedded Content, Select "Embed & Sign" for kamome.framework
+1. In Frameworks, Libraries, and Embedded Content, Select "Embed & Sign" for kamome.xcframework

 #### Import Framework